Henry G. Shirley: Personal life

 Shirley married twice.
 Shirley married Alice Robertson Graham, of Oxford, North Carolina and daughter of Judge A. W. Graham Sr., in 1904.
 She died in 1916 and they had five children.
 He later married Sara Anne Berkeley in 1930.

+Shirley was first cousins with James William Shirley who was a member of the West Virginia House of Delegates, representing Jefferson County.

 Shirley died on July 16, 1941, at his home in Richmond.
 He was buried at Hollywood Cemetery in Richmond.